sagarsjoshi94/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I am a roboticist working in the motion planning team at [Aurora Innovation](https://aurora.tech/).
+I finished my PhD in robotics at Georgia Tech's Institute of Robotics and Intelligent Machines [(IRIM)](http://www.robotics.gatech.edu/) in May 2022.
+I was advised by [Prof.Panagiotis Tsiotras](http://dcsl.gatech.edu/tsiotras.html) and was fortunate to collaborat with [Prof.Seth Hutchinson](https://faculty.cc.gatech.edu/~seth/).
+My PhD thesis titled, "Informed Exploration Algorithms for Robot Motion Planning and Learning" [(pdf)](https://smartech.gatech.edu/handle/1853/66535), proposes a family of intelligent exploration algorithms for efficient motion planning and learning.
-I am a Robotics PhD student advised by [Prof.Panagiotis Tsiotras](http://dcsl.gatech.edu/tsiotras.html) in the Institute of Robotics and Intelligent Machines [(IRIM)](http://www.robotics.gatech.edu/) at Georgia Tech, USA.
-Currently, I am working on [intelligent exploration](http://dcsl.gatech.edu/research/random.html) techniques for sampling-based motion planning.
-My research area lies at the exciting intersection of A.I and heuristics, Machine learning and optimal-control theory.
+My research area lies at the exciting intersection of A.I and heuristics, machine learning and optimal-control theory.
 I graduated from [IIT-Madras](https://www.iitm.ac.in/) in 2017 with a Bachelor's and Master's in Engineering Design, where I worked on planning and control of autonomous ground vehicles with [Prof.Shankar Ram C S](https://ed.iitm.ac.in/~shankarram/).